How To Have Your Septic Tank Cleaned Properly, At The Lowest Possible Price.

 My Septic Tank Cleaning Prices

-So to answer the question of how much to get your septic tank cleaned out, and what prices you can expect to pay for a septic tank clean – done properly, I start at $550 as a rule of thumb.
+So to answer the question of how much to get your septic tank cleaned out, and what prices you can expect to pay for a septic tank clean – done properly, I start from $600 as a rule of thumb.

 This septic cleaning price does vary with the size of your tank(s), the bigger your tank, the more it will cost.